create3000/x_ite/docs/_posts/components/Networking/InlineGeometry.md

 InlineGeometry can load another X3D or VRML model into the current scene via url.
 InlineGeometry is an X3DGeometryNode node.

-The InlineGeometry node belongs to the [Networking](/x_ite/components/overview/#networking) component and requires at least support level **2,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The InlineGeometry node belongs to the [Networking](/x_ite/components/overview/#networking) component and requires at least support level **4,** its default container field is *geometry.* It is available from X3D version 4.1 or higher.

 ## Hierarchy